rhmti01/Note-App-React/README.md

 - **AddNote**: A form to add new notes quickly.
 - **NotesList**: Displays all your notes in a clean, organized way.
 - **FilterNotes**: Lets you sort and filter notes based on your preferences.
-- **NoteItem**: A single note card with options to mark as completed or delete.
+- **NoteItem**: A single note card with options to edit, mark as completed, or delete.

 ## 🤝 Contributions
 Have suggestions or ideas?
 Feel free to contribute or share feedback on the GitHub repository: